 |Our international partners||

-The Deutsche Schule Toulouse is a recognised German school abroad with a German educational objective.
-Embedded in an international environment, we see ourselves particularly as a place of encounter and exchange.
-Our students should be enabled to participate in the dialogue of cultures as self-confident members of a constantly changing world community with openness, tolerance and respect.
+The Deutsche Schule Toulouse is recognised as a “Exzellente Deutsche Auslandsschule”, a label sign-posting German educational excellence.
+Embedded in an international environment, we pride ourselves in being a place of encounter and exchange.
+We enable our students to participate in the dialogue of cultures as self-confident members of a constantly changing global community and teach them openness, tolerance and respect.

-We are a diverse team of committed colleagues, most of whom are German speakers and some of whom are French native speakers.
+We are a diverse team of committed colleagues, most of whom are German speakers and some of whom are French or even English native speakers.

-In this way, we meet the requirements of a German school abroad in France and can support both French and German speaking children individually in their foreign or second language acquisition.
+In this way, we meet the requirements of a German school abroad in France and can support German, French and English-speaking children in their foreign or second language acquisition.

-We work according to German curricula and the language of instruction is German.
-With French and English, the pupils learn two further languages at a very high level.
+We follow a German curriculum and the language of instruction is German.
+With French and English, our students learn two additional languages at a very high level.

 Our Francophone pupils expand their competence in French in our mother tongue-oriented French lessons in accordance with the requirements of French schools.
 For German children, we offer French as a foreign language, mostly at two levels, depending on prior knowledge.

-In this group we look after children from the age of 2 and all children who are not yet 3 years old in September.
-Very young three year olds can also be accepted in this group.
-A completed cleanliness education is not a prerequisite.
+In this group we welcome children from two years on and all children who are not yet 3 years old by September of the same year.
+Very young three year olds can also be accepted into this group.
+Children do not need to be toilet-trained in order to join.

-In the course of the kindergarten year, the children have the opportunity to leave their group in order to go on a journey of discovery in other group rooms of the kindergarten and to make first contacts with other adults and children.
-They are accompanied by a teacher from the first group and supported by the teachers from the other groups.
+In the course of the kindergarten year, the children have the opportunity to interact with children from other group rooms of the kindergarten and socialise with older children or different members of the teaching staff.
+They are accompanied by a teacher from their own group and receive additional support from other teachers.

 Many graduates of the German School are already studying in France.
-And this is now made even easier.
-Since 2015, we have been preparing students for the simultaneous acquisition of the Abitur and the French Baccalauréat at the German School.
+And we might see even more students chosing a French university for their tertiary education: since 2015, we have been preparing students for the simultaneous acquisition of the Abitur and the French Baccalauréat at the German School.

 In 2020, the first Abibac students took the double school-leaving examination at the German School.
 They took part of the Abitur exams in French.
-They have been well prepared for this by francophone teachers at the DST in previous years.
-They are thus well prepared for studies on this side or the other side of the Rhine and for the European labour market.
+They have been well prepared for this by francophone teachers at the DST.
+They are thus well prepared for their studies on either side of the Rhine as well as for the European labour market.

 With our support, children and young people develop personal and professional skills to lead successful lives.
 In an atmosphere of mutual respect, we promote the development of each individual.